 - GrowBig: Suitable for ~25,000 visits per month

 - GoGeek: Suitable for ~100,000 visits per month

-However you should be aware that an overuse freeze can happen well below 100k visit limit on the GoGeek plan.
-So if your website attracts considerable traffic, say more than 3,000 visitors per day, then even the GoGeek plan might not work out for you.
+However, you should be aware that an overuse freeze can happen well below 100k visit limit on the GoGeek package.
+So if your website attracts considerable traffic, say more than 3,000 visitors per day, then even the GoGeek might not work out for you.